 - Upload a photo of your participating U.S. store receipt as proof of purchase.
 The receipt must show The U.S. retailer’s name, the date and the Nerf item purchased.
 You may circle the Nerf item on the receipt prior to scanning it in.

 Don’t forget—to get started with the program, you first need to create an account at nerfperks.com.
 Participants must be 18 years of age or older, must be a U.S. citizen, and must have access to the Internet.
-Once a qualifying purchase has been submitted, points are awarded within 2 business days (it appears Hasbro will be verifying each submission by hand).
+Once a qualifying purchase has been submitted, points are awarded within 2 business days.

 Tips for making the most of Nerf Perks Rapid-Fire Rewards

 Parents and adult participants take note—not all qualifying purchases are of proportional value in the rewards system.

 For instance, collecting points by purchasing RIVAL Zeus blasters at an MSRP of $50 each (550 points per purchase), you would need to buy more than 9 blasters--at a total cost of roughly $450--to earn a free, 5,000 point Rhino-Fire.
 In contrast, you'd need to purchase the equivalent of 20 Zombie Strike FilpFury blasters at $15 each (totaling just $300) to earn the same reward.